Till Death Do Us Part (Cypress Hill album)

 Till Death Do Us Part is the seventh studio album by American hip-hop group Cypress Hill.
-It was released on March 23, 2004 via Columbia Records.
+It was released on March 23, 2004, via Columbia Records.
 Production was handled by DJ Muggs, Fredwreck, The Alchemist and Tony "CD" Kelly.
 It features guest appearances from Damian "Jr. Gong" Marley, Prodigy, Tego Calderón, Tim Armstrong and Twin Gambino.
 The album was supported with two singles: "What's Your Number?" and "Latin Thugs".

 Critical reception

-Till Death Do Us Part was met with generally favorable reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 62 based on twelve reviews.

 Christian Hoard of Rolling Stone praised the album, stating: "the combination of mournful maturity and club-ready fun they come up with on Till Death Do Us Part suits them just fine".
 Dave Simpson of The Guardian noted that the album "doesn't break with the formula, but at least it stretches it".

 In mixed reviews, Hua Hsu of Blender found "[some] attempts at genre-mashing suffer from some uncharacteristically sluggish Muggs production".
 Spin magazine reviewer called the album "morbid", adding "the beats are never as heavy as the subject matter".
 Filmore Mescalito Holmes of Tiny Mix Tapes resumed: "only about a third enjoyable".
 AllMusic's Andy Kellman concluded: "strictly for the devout fan base".